Vintage garage kit catalog

 Packaging has also come a long way, as you’ll see in these photo collections.
 The earliest products were no-frills, with either a simple graphic or photo on the box.
 But some of the more established companies, Max Factory for example, went all out with newly-commissioned box art rivaling anything from Takara.
 In many cases, the box art is part of the excitement, especially if you can only view these from afar.

 Collected here are over 150 products from nine different manufacturers.
 This is a “vintage” catalog because it only goes up to the year 2000.
-Many, many more players have joined the game since then and the numbers continue to rise; as of this writing almost 200 more garage kits are waiting to be organized.
-So be on the lookout for a volume 2.
+Many, many more players have joined the game since then and the numbers continue to rise; see hundreds more in the other galleries here in the hub.

 Read more about garage kits here and here.